What is a mortgage payoff letter & how to request it

-Paying off your mortgage
+Paying off your mortgage is something to celebrate

 How to request a payoff quote